laher/neorg-exec/README.md

 :Neorg exec cursor
 ```

 `cursor` also works on headings.
-It will execute all code blocks inside that heading section.
+It will execute all code blocks within that heading section.

-To run all blocks in the file, you can use `buf`
+To run all blocks in the file, you can use `current-file`.

 ```vim
 :Neorg exec buf
 ```

-Or you can bind a key like this
+Or you can bind a key like this:

 ```lua